 The role of the Civil Service is potentially shifting towards that of an ‘overseer’.
 It needs to oversee contracts, accountability and democratic processes, and ensure equity in a devolved and fragmented system.
 The primary function of officials is no longer just that of policy making, but now also as regulators of the policy process.
 Given the absence of veto-players in the Westminster system, this becomes a crucial dimension.

-Yet, evidence suggest that reforms and their impact on the minister-civil servant relationship is constraining the latter’s veto-playing function.
+Yet, evidence suggests that reforms and their impact on the minister-civil servant relationship is constraining the latter’s veto-playing function.
 A National Audit Office (2016: 4) report on accountability concludes:

 The complexity of both policy and implementation has increased over the decades, the balance of pressures on AOs (Accounting Officers nee Permeant Secretaries) has shifted in a way that potentially undermines accountability to Parliament.
 AOs now operate in an environment where ministers often perform a more ‘executive’ role in policy implementation and have sought greater involvement in top civil service appointments, while appointing increasingly influential special advisers to act on their behalf.
 This appears to have tilted the balance so that AOs have greater pressures to give weight to political drivers rather than public value. [italics added]